ros2/ros2_documentation/source/Concepts/About-Quality-of-Service-Settings.rst

 * System default

-   This uses the system default for all of the policies.
+  This uses the RMW implementation's default values for all of the policies.
+  Different RMW implementations may have different defaults.

 `Click here <https://github.com/ros2/rmw/blob/release-latest/rmw/include/rmw/qos_profiles.h>`__ for the specific policies in use for the above profiles.
 The settings in these profiles are subject to further tweaks, based on the feedback from the community.